Reverse Sear Prime Rib

 I mix ghee into the rosemary, thyme, and black pepper, then rub it all over the rib roast:

 Ghee has a neutral flavor, a very high smoke point, and a great consistency for slathering on the meat and holding all the seasoning evenly in place.
+Butter and olive oil cannot handle the heat as well.

 It’s almost like a paste that’s easy to rub all over the beef: